tastylive logo

 Extrinsic values in the options market tend to rise and fall based on demand.

-For example, when the CBOE Volatility Index (VIX) is rising, extrinsic values to tend to increase, as market participants bid up “insurance” in the market (aka options premiums).
+For example, when the CBOE Volatility Index (VIX) is rising, extrinsic values tend to increase, as market participants bid up “insurance” in the market (aka options premiums).
 When demand falls, the opposite is true, and extrinsic values tend to decline.

 Strike Price vs Spot Price: What Are the Differences?